luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

-After fighting with [Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism](https://arxiv.org/abs/1306.6032) for a while, I think I agree that it is actually simple, especially compared to algorithms that require constraint solving and unification.
+After fighting with [Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism](https://arxiv.org/abs/1306.6032) for a while, I I agree that it is actually simple, especially compared to algorithms that require constraint solving and unification.
 It is simple, but definitely not easy.
 We have some work ahead of us.

 ### Type checking

-Type checking is a process that validates expressions against type rules.
+Type checking is the process that validates expressions against type rules.

 Expressions are usually obtained from parsing, which is the process that converts text, the source code, into a data structure that is better suited for inspection